Florida Institute of Technology: College archives

 The Harry P. Weber University Archives opened in 2014.
 It was named after professor emeritus Harry Weber, who first joined the college in 1966 and was instrumental in establishing the archives.
 The archive collection serves to preserve the history of the institution and it is located in the Evans Library.

 Jensen Beach Campus

 Florida Institute of Technology's Jensen Beach Campus, also known as School of Marine and Environmental Technology or (SOMET), was a specialized branch campus located on the former campus of Saint Joseph College of Florida on the Indian River Lagoon in Jensen Beach, Florida, approximately 50 miles south of the university's main campus.
 The campus attracted oceanography, underwater technology and other assorted marine biology students.
-The National Oceanic and Atmospheric Administration had more officers that are graduates of FIT in Jensen Beach than from any other campus or college in the country.
+The National Oceanic and Atmospheric Administration had more officers that are graduates of Florida Tech in Jensen Beach than from any other campus or college in the country.
 The SOMET was transferred to the main campus and became the Department of Marine and Environmental Sciences (DMES).
 The campus closed after the transition in 1986.
 In 2016, DMES was renamed Department of Ocean Engineering and Sciences (DOES) to communicate the department's focus.